jmbredenberg/Mafia-rules/README.md

 ##Items

 The Mods, being nice guys, have given some players items at the start of game.
 If someone who is executed has an item, the Mods give it to a random player in game.
 Anyone may destroy an item by telling the Mods.
 Players may transfer items to each other in-person.
-An item transfer is only valid if both the giver and the recipient are aware of what item is being transferred. **If you give an item to anyone, you must tell the ****Mods****.**
+An item transfer is only valid if both the giver and the recipient are aware of what item is being transferred. **If you give an item to anyone, you must tell the Mods.**

 ###Shovel: (7 in game)